geomstats/geomstats/docs/examples.rst

 and you want to get intuition on the geometry of this space.
 The space H2 has a negative curvature.
 The geodesics - i.e. the curves of shortest length - on H2 are not straight lines.
-How do they look like?
+How do they look?
 To answer this question, you can run the example that
 `plots geodesics on H2 <https://github.com/geomstats/geomstats/blob/master/examples/plot_geodesics_h2.py>`_.